Continued from

 The driver parks his Peugeot under the palm trees and makes himself comfortable on the back seat with the doors open all the way round.

-Nagib, as the old man introduces himself, first shoos away the crowd of children, then leads me around the outside to the back of the house.
+Nagib or Najib(Arabic: noble, distinguished, famous), as the old man introduces himself to me, first shoos away the crowd of children, then leads me around the outside to the back of the house.
 I look around for something like a salesroom, but there’s nothing there except a wooden bench and a small table.
-Nagib asks me to take a seat and then disappears into the house.
+Najib asks me to take a seat and then disappears into the house.
 Shortly afterwards, he returns with tea and dates.
 While the drink steams in the glasses, he digs a shisha out from under the bench and sits down next to me.
 Sucking on his pipe, he looks me up and down, then asks in broken English: “Where are you from?”

 “From Switzerland.”